koush/docs.scrypted.app/home-assistant.md

 1. Install and configure the Scrypted Cloud plugin.
 This is necessary to receive notification images.
 2. Install the Home Assistant Plugin for Scrypted.
 3. Configure the Home Assistant Long Lived Access Token (this is not the same token used in the previous steps) and Address in the Plugin Settings.
-4. The Home Assistant `notify` entities should sync.
+4. The Home Assistant `notify` (Notify Service) entities should sync.
-5. Find the companion app `notify` entity.
+5. Find the companion app `Notify Service` entity within the Home Assistant Plugin.
+It will be named something similar to `mobile_app_iphonex`.
   * Enable the `Scrypted NVR Users` extension.
+6. Configure the following settings within the `mobile_app_iphonex` device.
-  * Assign the `notify` entity to a `Scrypted User`.
-Provide the `Scrypted Token` used by the Home Assistant Custom Component.
+  * Assign a `Scrypted User`.
+  * Paste the `Scrypted Token` used by the Home Assistant Custom Component.
   * **Click Save**.
-  * Click the Link Companion App button.
+6. After teh settings have been saved, click the Link Companion App button.
 A notification will be sent to the companion app.
-Click it to complete linking and allow customization of notifications from the companion app.
+7. Click the notification to complete linking and allow customization of notifications from the companion app.
-  * The Notification options can also be configured in the Scrypted Management Console.
+7. The Notification options can also be configured in the Scrypted Management Console.

 <div style="width: 100%; display: flex; flex-direction: row;">